 One of the main benefits of virtualization is that it allows multiple virtual machines (VMs) to run on a single physical server, improving server utilization rates and reducing the need for additional hardware.
 Organizations can save money on hardware, power consumption, and maintenance costs.

-What are the benefits of Virtualisation?
+What are the benefits of Virtualization?

 There are many, but keeping IT and company resources in mind, the list includes Efficient resource utilization, Cost savings, Scalability and flexibility, Improved disaster recovery and business continuity, security, and more.
 Overall, virtualization can help organizations to reduce costs, improve efficiency, increase flexibility and scalability, enhance security, and improve IT management.